pgrusell/glad-tpc/README.md

 ### Required software

 First, you will need to install FairSoft, FairRoot and R3BRoot.
 For more details: [instructions](https://www.r3broot.gsi.de/installation).
-FaiSoft version: nov22p1 or later
+- FaiSoft version: nov22p1 or later
-FairROOT version: v18.2.1 or later
+- FairROOT version: v18.2.1 or later
-Newer versions will not work properly with the simulation.

 ### Configure and compile